JoshuaFern/fire-autotools/README.md

 To install ADB on Arch Linux: ```sudo pacman -S android-tools```

+### Downloading
+Click the cloud icon on the top right of the page, click "Download zip"

 ### Setup
 If you wish to use sideloading / recovery, please place the correct ROM for your device in the ./image folder.